rajsinghtech/dogfooding-tailscale/terraform/components/terraform/google-gke-autopilot/README.md

 - `tenant`: Tenant name for the cluster (default: sales)
 - `environment`: Environment name for the cluster (default: sandbox)
 - `stage`: Stage name for the cluster (default: test)
-- `authorized_networks`: Map of CIDR blocks and their display names for allowed networks/ACL to the kubeapiserver
+- `authorized_networks`: Map of CIDR blocks (your machine's public IP/s for example) and their display names for allowed networks/ACL to the kubeapiserver (**Required variable for access**)

 ## Usage